-Information included in the manual is intended for experienced system administrators with detailed knowledge of the Linux operational system in many of its different versions - distributions.
-Each administrator authorized for the installation and maintenance of the IMiS/ARChive Storage Server is obligated to know all the necessary procedures.
+The information presented in this manual is written for experienced Linux system administrators with detailed knowledge of the Linux operating system in different versions - distributions.
+Each administrator authorized for the installation and maintenance of the IMiS/ARChive Storage Server should be familiar with all the necessary procedures for maintaining the product.